August 26, 2024

 SAG-AFTRA also provides a list of qualifications that intimacy coordination training programs must have to be considered reputable.
 Some may provide actual certificates upon completion of their programs; others do not.

-Liroff learned intimacy coordination under Amanda Blumenthal, the first Intimacy Coordinator in Los Angeles.
+Liroff learned intimacy coordination under Amanda Blumenthal, the first intimacy coordinator in Los Angeles.
 She notes that Blumenthal provided her with the best possible training experience through Intimacy Professionals Association.

 Plus, that SAG directory isn’t just for union projects!
-Nonunion filmmakers can absolutely reach out to Intimacy Coordinators on the list.
+Nonunion filmmakers can absolutely reach out to intimacy coordinators on the list.
 But what about the cost for a nonunion production where budgets are typically smaller?

-“My rate is according to the budget of the project.”
+Says Liroff, “My rate is according to the budget of the project.”

-But even if a project doesn’t align rate-wise with Liroff, she notes that there are newer Intimacy Coordinators with enough experience whom she would be happy to recommend.
+But even if a project doesn’t align rate-wise with Liroff, she notes that there are newer intimacy coordinators with enough experience whom she would be happy to recommend.

-Because the marketplace is oversaturated with many ICs (and some individuals who may not qualify to be an Intimacy Coordinator), it makes it easy for those people to undercut more reputable professionals with lower rates.
+Because the marketplace is oversaturated with many ICs (and some individuals who may not qualify to be an intimacy coordinator), it makes it easy for those people to undercut more reputable professionals with lower rates.
 However,

 “It can be dangerous to hire someone who doesn’t fully understand how to carry out this role.
 Get references.
 Talk to people who worked with them on the last job.
 Talk about what they brought to the set.
 Did the scenes look authentic?
 Was it healthy?
 Did people feel safe?”
 Liroff states.

-All to say, do your homework before hiring an Intimacy Coordinator on rate alone.
+All to say, do your homework before hiring an intimacy coordinator on rate alone.

 Wrapping up

-What is an Intimacy Coordinator?
-First and foremost, an advocate for those who historically have been put in vulnerable, powerless, and sometimes even traumatic situations on set along with collaborating with the creative team.
-But that advocacy for the actors can make the set a safer place for all to channel their creativity and talents with greater security and confidence, which is a win-win for everyone.
+What is an intimacy coordinator?
+First and foremost, they advocate for those who historically have been put in vulnerable, powerless, and sometimes even traumatic situations on set and collaborate with the creative team.

 A big thank you to Marci Liroff for her time and invaluable contributions to this article.